128technology/docs/docs/plugin_set_hostname.md

 title: Set Hostname
 ---

 Set the system hostname of a 128T node to the default value of `node.router` or define a custom name.
+Where `node` and `router` are set to the respective values defined in 128T configuration.

 ## Installation